puzpuzpuz/questdb.io/docs/reference/api/ilp/overview.md

 ### Timestamps

-Designated timestamp is the trailing value of an ILP message.
+Designated timestamp is the trailing value of an InfluxDB Line Protocol message.
 It is optional, and when present, is a timestamp in Epoch nanoseconds.
 When the timestamp is omitted, the server will insert each message using the system clock as the row timestamp.
 See `cairo.timestamp.locale` and `line.tcp.timestamp` [configuration options](/docs/reference/configuration/).

 :::caution